Purely inseparable Richelot isogenies: Explicit constructions for purely inseparable Richelot isogenies

 \section{Explicit constructions for purely inseparable Richelot isogenies}

-Theorem~\ref{T:main} tells us how many Richelot isogenies there are between two supersingular genus-$2$ curves over an algebraically-closed field $k$ of characteristic~$2$.
+Theorem~\ref{T:main} tells us how many Richelot isogenies there are between two supersingular genus-$2$ curves over an algebraically closed field $k$ of characteristic~$2$.
 In this section we produce explicit constructions that exhibit all of these isogenies.

 In Sections~\ref{SS:dihedral} and~\ref{SS:degenerate} we present two constructions of Richelot isogenies between supersingular genus-$2$ curves.
-In Section~\ref{SS:FV} we discuss the Frobenius and Verschiebung isogenies, and we prove that for supersingular Jacobians they are not isomorphic to one another.
+In Section~\ref{SS:FV} we discuss the Frobenius and Verschiebung isogenies, and we prove that for supersingular Jacobians they are never isomorphic to one another.
 In Section~\ref{SS:parameters} we show how to parametrize the Richelot isogenies discussed in Section~\ref{SS:dihedral}, and in Section~\ref{SS:counting} we prove that the constructions we have presented account for all of the Richelot isogenies between two supersingular Jacobians.